microsoft/BotBuilder-Samples/experimental/language-generation/README.md

 If you call `lgEngine.ExpandTemplate("FinalGreeting")`, you would get four items: `"Hi Morning", "Hi Evening", "Hello Morning", "Hello Evening"`,

 If you call `lgFile.ExpandTemplate("TimeOfDayWithCondition", new { time = "evening" })` with scope, you would get two expanded results: `"Hi Evening", "Hello Evening"`

-## Multi-lingual generation and language fallback policy
-Quite often your bot might target more than one spoken/ display language.
-To do this, you can manage separate instances of TemplateEngine, one per target language.
-See [here][25] for an example.

-## Grammar check and correction

-The current library does not include any capabilities for grammar check or correction.

 ## Packages
 Latest preview packages are available here